 Indica strains are shorter, stubbier and bushy with wider leaves.
 They’re more used to the cold and harsh climatic conditions of the mountains in Afghanistan and when you compare sativas vs indicas, the indica strains are much better at producing high yields of hash.

-When you’re considering the flowering time in the sativas vs indicas comparison, the indicas are definitely more favorable for the impatient grower.
+When you’re considering the flowering time in the sativas vs indicas comparison, the indicas are more favourable for the impatient grower.
 They are more prone to growing and flowering faster than sativas because they need to grow and flower for harvest before the winter chill sets in.

 Is There a Real Difference in Sativas vs Indicas?